rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Variable precedence: Where should I put a variable?
 ===================================================

-A lot of folks may ask about how variables override another.
-Ultimately it's Ansible's philosophy that it's better you know where to put a variable, and then you have to think about it a lot less.

-Avoid defining the variable "x" in 47 places and then ask the question "which x gets used".
-Why?
-Because that's not Ansible's Zen philosophy of doing things.
+You can set multiple variables with the same name in many different places.
+When you do this, Ansible chooses which variable to use based on variable precedence.
+In other words, the different variables will override each other in a certain order.

-There is only one Empire State Building.
-One Mona Lisa, etc.  Figure out where to define a variable, and don't make it complicated.
+We prefer to define each variable in one place.
+Figure out where to define a variable, and keep it simple.
+If you set guidelines for your team on which variables are defined where, you may avoid variable precedence concerns.

-However, let's go ahead and get precedence out of the way!
-It exists.
-It's a real thing, and you might have a use for it.
+However, variable precedence does exist, and you might have a use for it.

-If multiple variables of the same name are defined in different places, they get overwritten in a certain order.

 Here is the order of precedence from least to greatest (the last listed variables winning prioritization):

-  #. command line values (eg "-u user")
+  #. command line values (for example, ``-u my_user``, different from extra vars)
   #. role defaults (defined in role/defaults/main.yml) [1]_
   #. inventory file or script group vars [2]_
   #. inventory group_vars/all [3]_